Psychotherapist ~ central Oxford & Stanton St. John

 I provide short term counselling for fast, focused work with a specific issue in mind.
 This might be relevant for you if you have never had therapy before or a recent event is troubling you.

 I also work with longer term clients using psychoanalytic psychotherapy.
 The aim is to get to the root of the problem and resolve it at that level.
 To extricate oneself from painful, destructive or untrue ideas is liberating work.
-When old wounds heal you are free to move on and become a more mature and better equipped adult.
+When old wounds heal you are free to move on and become a more clear-eyed and better equipped adult.
 Unhealthy habits and destructive relationship patterns tend not to have the same allure once you have demystified them and defused their emotional charge.

 "Anneli was fantastic - as well as listening and providing solutions, she taught me about the principles behind psychotherapy so that I could understand the nature of my problems and methods of addressing them."
 Bereavement client, 2017, RSCPP.